JaydonBui/JaydonBui/README.md

 ## Hi there 👋

 I'm Jaydon!
-A Business Analytics graduate with a passion for data-driven decision-making and strategic planning at Financial and Fintech industry
+I’ve got a Master’s in Business Analytics and 4+ years of experience in product and digital marketing in the Financial and Fintech industries.
+I’m all about using data and storytelling to drive marketing & business decisions.
+I’ve seen first-hand how crucial this combo is in today’s fast-paced world, and I’m eager to keep learning and sharing my story in this Github page, please feel free to share your insights!

 🙋‍♂️ About Me

 🎓 Master of Science in Business Analytics at Golden Gate University, San Francisco, CA

+📝 4 YOE in product & digital marketing with GTM strategies, Product positioning and growth initiatives.

-📊 Experienced in dashboard building using PowerBI and Tableau
+📊 Experienced in dashboard building & storytelling using PowerBI and Tableau, for me data is not just numbers.

 📈 Skilled in data analytics using Excel, Python, and SQL

-📝 Proficient in market research and strategic planning, Financial & Fintech sector

-⚡ Fun fact: I enjoy exploring new technologies and techniques to enhance business outcomes.
+⚡ Fun fact: I enjoy exploring new technologies and techniques to solve problems that come to my way.

 🛠 Skills and Tools: